iifl-logo

 Industry Structure and Development

-The key players of the textile industry are concentrated in India, China, the European Union and the United States.
+The key players of textile industry are concentrated in India, China, the European union and the United States.
 Vietnam and Bangladesh have also emerged as significant contributors to the industry.
 India is estimated to have the worlds third largest textile industry.

-India benefits from multitude of factors such as abundant availability of raw materials including cotton, polyester, nylon, silk, wool and jute, along with a large pool of skilled manpower and large ancillary industry.
-It also enjoys benefits of being a cost effective compared to other large textile producing countries.
+India benefits from multitude of factors such as abandunt availability of raw materials including cotton polyester, recycled polyester, nylon, silk and jute along with large pool of skilled manpower and large ancillary industry.
+It also enjoys benefit of being a cost effective compared to other large textile producing industries.

 Opportunities: